bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

     ♟♟♟
     ...
     ♙♙♙

+### A few more movements: rotation, flipping, colour reversal

 Let's finish up our algebra of positions with operators for rotating and flipping the board, and reversing the colours of chess pieces.